jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 </h1>

 <h3>I am a passionate information technology student who thrives on solving challenging and engaging IT problems.
-My particular interests lie in the realms of automation and integrating powerful APIs and technologies, such as the OpenAI API, TensorFlow Hub, and cloud services AI APIs.
-I am driven to create exceptional products that can automate our daily tasks, enhancing convenience and improving our lives.
+My particular interests lie in the realms of automation especially automation with artificial intelligence, I would like to integrate powerful APIs and technologies, such as the OpenAI API, TensorFlow Hub, and AI cloud services like Google AI.
+I am driven to create exceptional products that can automate our daily tasks and solve challenges, enhancing convenience and improving our lives.
 <br><br>
-I firmly believe that technology serves as a remarkable and enjoyable means of advancing the world for the better.</h3>
+Technology serves as a great and enjoyable means of improving the world.</h3>

-- 🔭 I’m currently studying at University of Guadalajara in Mexico
+- 🔭 I’m currently studying at Universidad De Guadalajara in Mexico

-- 🌱 I’m currently automation and API integration
+- 🌱 I’m currently in automation with AI

-- 👯 I’m looking to collaborate on daily life automation tasks
+- 👯 I’m looking to collaborate on daily life automation and sustainable development tasks

 - 👨‍💻 All of my projects are available at https://github.com/jorge-armando-navarro-flores